 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 Congressionally Directed Medical Research Programs -- Tick-Borne Disease Research Program -- Career Development Award

-The FY19 TBDRP Career Development Award supports independent, early-career investigators in their efforts to conduct impactful research with the mentorship of an experienced tick-borne diseases researcher (i.e., the Mentor), thus providing an opportunity to obtain the funding, guidance, and experience necessary for productive, independent careers at the forefront of tick-borne diseases research.
+The FY20 TBDRP Career Development Award supports independent, early-career investigators in their efforts to conduct impactful research with the mentorship of an experienced tick-borne diseases researcher (i.e., the Mentor), thus providing an opportunity to obtain the funding, guidance, and experience necessary for productive, independent careers at the forefront of tickborne diseases research.
 This award supports impactful research projects with an emphasis on discovery that may be translational in nature, but are not clinical trials.
 Under this award mechanism, the early-career investigator is considered the Principal Investigator (PI), and the application should focus on the PI’s research and career development.
 It should be clear that the proposed research is intellectually designed by the PI and not a product of the Mentor.
 Preliminary data are not required; however, the research proposal should outline strong hypothesis-driven research supported by a robust scientific rationale.
 Through careful review of the literature, the PI and mentor should ensure that the proposed study is novel and nonduplicative in nature.

 • Pre-Application Submission Deadline: May 26, 2021

 • Invitation to Submit an Application: June 2021

 • Application Submission Deadline: August 27, 2021